 The expiration date of your passport must be three months after your return from a Schengen country.
 The Consulate may, however, stray from this regulation in exceptional circumstances.

 You may be required to produce your visa at the border as well as extra papers, such as proof that you have sufficient funds to cover your stay and return travel.
 As a result, it is recommended that you bring copies of the documents you showed while applying for the visa (for example, letters of invitation, travel confirmations, and other documents outlining the purpose of your stay).

-When requesting for a visa extension, you must demonstrate that you are unable to leave the territory of Member States before your visa or approved duration of stay expires owing to force majeure, humanitarian reasons, or significant personal reasons.
-The visa can usually only be extended if you have spent fewer than 90 days in the Schengen area in the previous 180 days and your current visa hasnt expired.
+When requesting a visa extension, you must demonstrate that you are unable to leave the territory of Member States before your visa or approved duration of stay expires owing to force majeure, humanitarian reasons, or significant personal reasons.
+You can usually only extend the visa if you have spent fewer than 90 days in the Schengen area in the previous 180 days and your current visa hasn’t expired.

 Single-entry or multiple-entry Schengen visas are available.
 You can only enter the Schengen area once with a single-entry visa.
 The “01” on the visa sticker denotes this.
 You can enter twice or numerous times within the duration of a visa that allows for two or more entries.